 How Your Blood Alcohol Concentration (BAC) Is Defined in Texas

 You are considered legally intoxicated if your BAC is higher than .08.
 If you are younger than 18, a DUI is a complex traffic ticket that could prevent you from driving for a significant time and is a Class 3 misdemeanor.
+This makes it vital to secure the services of a Dallas DWI lawyer as soon as possible if you are facing these charges.

 As an adult with an elevated BAC, you can be charged with either a misdemeanor or felony with the potential of jail time and hefty fines.
 One of the most serious consequences of a DWI as an adult is a conviction means you can never have your criminal record sealed in the future.
 Having a lawyer by your side can lessen this possibility and limit its impact on your record.